openedx/edx-platform/openedx/core/lib/docs/decisions/0002-logging-and-monitoring-expected-errors-removed.rst

 Consequence
 -----------

+* A number of code changes are required to remove the expected functionality.

+  * In many placed in the code, "expected" was used to mean "ignored and expected", and all such instances will be renamed to "ignored".
   * The setting ``EXPECTED_ERRORS`` will be renamed to ``IGNORED_ERRORS``, which better matches how it was being used in the first place.
+  * The setting ``EXPECTED_ERRORS[EXPECTED_REASON]`` will be renamed to ``IGNORED_ERRORS[IGNORED_REASON]``.
+  * The setting toggle ``EXPECTED_ERRORS[IS_IGNORED]`` will be removed, because it will now always be True.
+  * The how-to will be renamed to how_tos/logging-and-monitoring-ignored-errors.rst.
+  * For more details, see https://github.com/openedx/edx-platform/pull/33184 where this work is underway.

 * If anyone ever uses New Relic's expected error functionality, the reason for marking an error as expected would need to be captured elsewhere.
-* The how-to will be renamed to how_tos/logging-and-monitoring-ignored-errors.rst.